 The Popular Combo

-Priorities + Due Dates easily make first place!
-Our power users love that you can sort tasks in List View by due date and then check the task’s priorities to determine precisely which tasks most urgently need your attention!
+Priorities + Due Dates easily make the first place!
+Our power users love that you can sort tasks in List View by the due date and then check the task’s priorities to determine precisely which tasks most urgently need your attention!

 The team at Soundstripe uses this exact combo to quickly see what items are most important to the day at hand.

 ClickUp was built with these two integrations, so I was glad to see that our power users were taking advantage of these.

 Slack – Active users: 17% – Power users: 30%

 GitHub – Active users: 9% – Power users: 15%